woleet/woleet.id-server/tests/java/docs/DiscoveryApi.md

 # **discoverConfig**
 > ConfigDisco discoverConfig()

-Get the discovery server config.
+Get the server configuration.

-Use this endpoint to get the server config needed for the other discorvery endpoint.
+Use this endpoint to get the server configuration.

 ### Example
 ```java